hugofmonteiro/AI-driven-rumen-microbiome-predictions/README.md

 ## More info can be found by directly addressing the first and corresponding authors

-- Dr. Hugo Monteiro: hmonteiro@ucdavis.edu
+- Hugo Monteiro: hmonteiro@ucdavis.edu
-- Dr. Fabio Lima: falima@ucdavis.edu
+- Fabio Lima: falima@ucdavis.edu

 ## Publication details